owhite/balancing-robot-notes/DOCS/oct11_LQR_modeling.md

 - natural frequency is 1 second, looks reasonable
 - creates an eigen value and tells you if it unstable

-Then this thing makes out for the teensy, supposedly:
+Then this thing makes input for the teensy, supposedly:
 ```
 $ ./design_pendulum_LQR.py pendulum_LQR_data.json
 ```